 16. Building Muscle and Losing Body Fat

-MCFAs aren’t just good for burning fat; they are also great for building muscle.
+Research suggests that MCFAs aren’t just good for burning fat and decreasing metabolic syndrome; they are also great for building muscle.
 The MCFAs found in coconut are also used in popular muscle-building products like Muscle Milk™.

 The vast majority of heavily produced supplements, however, use processed forms of MCFAs.
 By eating actual coconuts instead, you get the “real deal.”
-I recommend adding three tablespoons of coconut oil to a muscle-building shake daily.
+I recommend adding two tablespoons of coconut oil to a muscle-building shake daily.

 17. Coconut Oil Benefits for Hair Care

 If you have dandruff or dry hair, coconut oil has the perfect fatty acids to help improve these conditions.
 In fact, there is so much coconut oil can do for hair.
 You can make homemade coconut lavender shampoo to improve your hair and use straight coconut oil as an all-natural hair conditioner.

 To get rid of dandruff and thicken hair, massage one tablespoon of coconut oil mixed with 10 drops of rosemary essential oil into your scalp for three minutes.
 Then shower 30 minutes later.

 18. Candida and Yeast Infections

 A study published in the journal Antimicrobial Agents and Chemotherapy found the capric acid and lauric acid in coconut oil made for an effective natural treatment for candida albicans and yeast infections.

 19. Coconut Oil for Anti-Aging

 Also, researchers found that coconut oil may support detoxification because of how it works with the liver.
 To naturally slow aging, take one tablespoon of coconut oil with antioxidant-rich berries for breakfast.
-You can also apply it directly to skin for additional benefits and smoothing.
+You can also apply it directly to skin for additional health benefits and smoothing.

 20. Coconut Oil for Hormone Balance